 Best for: Sealing surface treatments, especially mica powders.
 Great on textured items where varnish would pool.

 Embossing powder is a wax-like powder that is traditionally applied to a design on paper, then melted with a heat gun to create a raised, “embossed” design.
 Clear embossing powder is popularly used in crafts because it can be melted in a special melting pot and then used as a clear coating material.
 A common variant of this embossing powder is called Ultra Thick Embossing Enamel (UTEE).
 UTEE can be used to coat polymer clay projects, giving a thick, clear surface like resin.
 I don’t recommend UTEE for glazing and varnishing purposes with polymer clay because it isn’t very durable.
 It’s not very flexible and will readily flake off baked polymer clay.
 It can turn cloudy over time.
 It is also easily scratched.

 Best for: Not recommended as a polymer clay glaze, sealer, or varnish.

 Mod Podge is a decoupage medium that paper crafters use as a “sealer”.
-Therefore new polymer clayers sometimes advocate its use as a glaze, sealer and varnish as well.
+Therefore new polymer clayers sometimes advocate their use as a glaze, sealer, and varnish as well.
 Mod Podge is a variety of thinned white PVA glue, similar to Elmer’s glue.
 It is available in glossy, satin, and matte versions.
 It is white and dries clear.
 But Mod Podge does not make a good polymer clay glaze or varnish.
 It is very difficult to apply without obvious brush strokes.
-After drying, if it dries at all, it can stay sticky in high humidity applications.
-Water left on the surface will turn white and the Mod Podge will soften.
+After drying, if it dries at all, it can stay sticky in high-humidity applications.
+Water left on the surface will turn white, and the Mod Podge will soften.
 I strongly recommend this not be used as a polymer clay glaze, sealer, or varnish.